 The MSc in Refugee and Forced Migration Studies offers four core courses in Michaelmas term; in Hilary term, students undertake two further core courses, as well as choosing two additional courses from a list of options.
 The core courses offered on the MSc feed into either Paper I (International Legal and Normative Frameworks) or Paper II (Political and Anthropological Frameworks).
-Option courses are assessed either by an in-person examination or an essay.
-Research Methods is assessed by means of a research design essay.
+Option courses are assessed individually either by an in-person, computer-based examination or an essay.
+Research Methods is assessed by means of a research design essay in Michaelmas and a quantitative assessment in Hilary.